TRANSFERRING TO UNIVERSITIES AND COLLEGES

-- Request an MTC transcript from the Office of Student Records be sent to the four-year institution.
+- Request an MTC transcript from the Office of Student Records to be sent to the four-year institution.
 Colleges and universities will accept official transcripts sent directly from the institution.
-Hand carried copies will be not accepted.
+Hand-carried copies will be not accepted.
 It’s always a good idea for you to keep an unofficial copy for your reference too.

 - Be sure to file your FAFSA and add the school code of your new college.
 If necessary, speak with a financial aid counselor on your visit if possible.

 MTC has entered into transfer agreements with other Ohio colleges and universities.
 These agreements enable graduates to enter the “transfer college” with junior status so they can, in most cases, complete a bachelor’s degree program in as little as two more years.
 Please see the Admissions representative for specific transfer options.

 - Western Governor’s

 - Franklin University (3+1 agreements)